pandianmn/log_to_slack/README.rst

 Example Python logging handler
 ------------------------------

-This is how you use `slacker_log_handler` as a regular Python logging handler.
+This is how you use `log-to-slack` as a regular Python logging handler.
 This example will send a error message to a slack channel.

 .. code-block:: python